Data Set Overview

 See our Data Citations and Acknowledgements policy for more information.

-Vegetation Collections: The ORNL DAAC compiles, archives, and distributes gridded data on vegetation from regional to continental scales.
+Vegetation Collection: The ORNL DAAC compiles, archives, and distributes gridded data on vegetation from regional to continental scales.

 Sign In above to download companion files.